Swimming enclosures

 Jacobs Well swimming enclosure is located directly to the north of the Jacobs Well Air Sea Rescue, off Jacobs Well Road.
 The enclosure consists of approximately 150 metres of netting suspended from floating pontoons.
 The enclosure has a beach area, and barbecue and picnic facilities have been provided in the adjacent park land.

 This swimming enclosure is located in the Broadwater opposite Australia Fair.
-Permanent beach umbrellas and barbecues are also provided, along with a large children's playground and toilets.
+Permanent beach umbrellas and barbecues are also provided, along with a large playground and toilets.
 The swimming enclosure has a permanent jumping pontoon.